Neural Mechanisms of LEARNING

 Brandeis University

-We are recruiting a postdoc!!
+We are recruiting on all levels!!

 The brain’s ability to learn is critical for executing tasks that allow us to thrive in a complex, ever-changing environment.
 We combine experimental work and computational methods to understand the synaptic, cellular, and circuit-level computations that allow the brain to produce these complex adaptive behaviors.
 Our focus is the entorhinal-hippocampal circuit and its downstream projection targets, a network of brain areas known to be essential for spatial learning and memory.